mopolita/infinite_numbers/README.md

 - ++ and --
 - basic operations, but with = (+=, -=, *=, /=, %=)

+## how to use in your projects

+for now you can only take the infInt cpp and hpp files and drop them in your project, but I plan on making it a library (or the c++ equivalent to that)

 ## wanna help me ?

-If you want to help, you can either find problems and open an issue, or do some programming and open a pull request
+If you want to help, you can either find problems and open an issue, or do some programming then open a pull request

-## how to use

-for now you can only take the infInt cpp and hpp files and drop them in your project, but I plan on making it a library (or the c++ equivalent to that)